-The best biographies do one thing: bring their subjects to life.
-And in doing so, the best biographies tell a story, weaving a narrative the way a novel does instead of just listing major life events.
+The best biographies do one thing: Bring their subjects to life.
+And in doing so, these biographies tell a story, weaving a narrative the way a novel does instead of just listing major life events.
 Biographies are often written about some of the greatest figures from throughout history, including modern times.
 Reading these life stories allows the reader to spend time getting to know some of the thinkers, artists, explorers, and revolutionaries that helped shape the world.
-The books provide an insight into their worldviews, the events that shaped them, and their methods for overcoming whatever obstacles stood between them and their life goals.
+These history books provide an insight into their worldviews, the events that shaped them, and their methods for overcoming whatever obstacles stood between them and their life goals.

 Below is a list of 21 exceptional biographies.
 Some were chosen because of the subject matter and others were selected because of the biographer (three of the selections are written by the same author).
 It’s often said that the best way to increase your knowledge is by reading biographies.
 We suggest you start with these.